-Hannity rips Biden administration over rule-by-executive-order, 'propagandist' promise of unity
+Hannity pans Biden administration over rule-by-executive-order, 'propagandist' promise of unity

 Host says Biden promised not to rule by executive order, but has acted otherwise.

-In his "Opening Monologue" on Friday, "Hannity" host Sean Hannity labeled White House Press Secretary Jennifer Psaki a "propagandist," and pointed to the fact President Biden made adamant remarks last year that to rule by executive order would be governing like a "dictator."
+"Hannity" host Sean Hannity labeled White House Press Secretary Jennifer Psaki a "propagandist" on Friday in his opening monologue and pointed to the fact President Biden made adamant remarks last year that to rule by executive order would be governing like a "dictator."

 Hannity said that Psaki has likely not immersed herself in the communities of Middle America while the administration "with the stroke of a pen" cancelled the Keystone XL Pipeline, and with it the thousands of high-paying union jobs from Alberta, Canada to Texas.

 "So much for the unity that Joe Biden promised.
-Instead of bringing Americans together, he does quite the opposite," said Hannity.
+Instead of bringing Americans together, he does quite the opposite," Hannity said.
 "In fact, he seems perfectly content to go it alone.
 As of now, Joe Biden has signed a record of 40 executive orders and counting."

-"He says 'this isn't a dictatorship -- you've got to get the [congressional] votes, this is a democracy'.
+"He says 'this isn't a dictatorship -- you've got to get the [congressional] votes, this is a democracy.'
 He's not trying to get to Congress to get his agenda passed, he's ramming it down our throat with a stroke of a pen, altering people's lives in ways that are so damaging."

 "According to the White House press secretary, propagandist Jen Psaki, Joe just loves bipartisanship," the host continued.
 "These are words, this is not true."